nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-07-03-multi_member_llc_registration.md

 Here are two huge reasons to be legally recognized in your industry.

-The first: Your business probably won’t be so successful if your potential customers are skeptical and lack trust.
+**1.** Your business probably won’t be so successful if your potential customers are skeptical and lack trust.

-The second: You will be fined, imprisoned, and/or lose your business by breaking the law.
+**2.** You will be fined, imprisoned, and/or lose your business by breaking the law.

 It’s simple.